PHASE 2: Riverside Tower Playground

 - One long, tall slide coming from the top deck of the tower

-- A three-bay swing set that will house six swings; one will be a baby swing and one will be a generation swing where a child and caretaker face each other while swinging together.
+- A four-bay or two two-bay swing sets that will house multiple swings: regular belt swings, generation swing where a child and caretaker face each other while swinging together, adaptive swing, toddler swings and a wheelchair accessible swing.

 - Color scheme will be more natural colors with splashes of brighter color for a modern and appealing effect

-- Estimated cost includes playground structures, signage, site prep, installation and wood chip surfacing
+- Estimated cost includes playground structures, supervised community-build installation and rubber mulch surfacing

-- ‘Phase 2: Riverside Tower Playground’ includes a budget for site prep, playground structures, shipping, signage, installation and wood chip surfacing.
-Once Phase 2 funds are secure, playground vendor bids will be requested with an anticipated building date in Spring 2018.
-Our hope is to be open for the 2018 Summer season!
+- ‘Phase 2: Riverside Tower Playground’ includes a budget for site prep, playground structures, shipping, supervised community-build installation and rubber mulch chip surfacing.
+Once Phase 2 funds are secure, playground vendor bids will be requested with an anticipated building date in Summer 2018!

 - Installation will be completed through a cooperative “Community Build Day” with a playground vendor representative, local volunteers and park staff